segmentio/segment-docs/src/connections/destinations/catalog/actions-facebook-conversions-api/index.md

 ## Server Event Parameter Requirements

 Facebook requires the `action_source` server event parameter for all events sent to the Conversions API.
 This parameter is used to specify where the conversions occurred.
 If `action_source` is set to 'website' then the `client_user_agent` and the `event_source_url` parameters are also required.
-Events sent to the Conversions API after February 15th that do not meet the requirements may not be available for optimization, targeting, or measurement.
+Events sent to the Conversions API that do not meet the requirements may not be available for optimization, targeting, or measurement.

 | Server Event Parameter | Requirement                                 | Implementation                 p                                                                      |
 | ---------------------- | ------------------------------------------- | ---------------------------------------------------------------------------------------------------- |